The Great Airbnb Crackdown - Macleans.ca

 The city was far from alone in the struggle to translate bylaws into enforcement.
 In communities worldwide, Airbnb was sidestepping regulation.
 In 2015, a report by the state’s attorney found that nearly three-quarters of New York City’s Airbnb units were illegal.
 In response, the company said it would voluntarily share numbers with the city.
 Days before it was due to do so, it purged 1,000 listings likely owned by investors, skewing the picture in its favour.
 In Barcelona, in 2018, the city government struck a data-sharing agreement that required Airbnb to provide more information about hosts’ identities and locations, but up to 70 per cent of the data Airbnb supplied was incorrect or incomplete.
 That same year, Vancouver passed a bylaw requiring listings to include a licence number.
 Airbnb removed non-compliant listings, but it also allowed hosts to use a loophole: properties were listed as being in nearby suburbs, though they were actually in the city of Vancouver itself, and could be found on the platform’s map of the city.

 Tariq Hasan, the tenant who would later rent multiple units at 135 rue du Port, hosted his first STR in April of 2019, in a high-rise building near downtown.
-According to an interview he gave that year on a podcast for STR investors, he was soon managing five units across three locations, making triple what he did at his day job as a software engineer.
+According to an interview he gave that year on a podcast for STR investors unearthed by Ricochet, he was soon managing five units across three locations, making triple what he did at his day job as a software engineer.
 He was able to scale because of the partnership he had with a landlord: “I met a real estate investor who didn’t mind people taking his apartments and putting them up for short-term rental.”
 Eventually, Hasan was running Airbnbs for Benamor at 135 rue du Port and at least two other Benamor buildings.

 At the same time, the Montreal fire department was compiling a file several inches thick on 135 rue du Port.
 Starting in 2009, fire inspectors flagged a string of recurring violations, including non-functional fire alarms, a lack of smoke detectors, a dead-end hallway and problems with escape routes and evacuation plans.
 Benamor expanded a third-floor unit into the hallway, blocking access to the emergency staircase, in violation of Quebec’s construction code, yet the plans were approved by the city.
 For over a decade, notices of infraction were sent, mostly by one city inspector, Geneviève Tremblay.
 Few violations were addressed, and there were barely any consequences for Benamor.
 He paid a $714 fine in 2010 for problems related to firewalls, which slow the spread of flames.
 Charges related to the fire alarm system and evacuation routes were issued in 2013, but later withdrawn.
 In 2014 and 2018, Geneviève Tremblay requested the file be forwarded for judicial proceedings.
 Both requests were refused; the reason for the 2018 refusal was simply “moratorium.”
 That was a reference to a years-long suspension on enforcing safety standards, due in part to lack of staff training, a lack of clarity around compliance and other systemic turmoil within the department.